-.06 Financial condition testing examines the effect of selected adverse scenarios on the insurer's forecasted capital adequacy.
-The actuary can supplement the financial condition testing with the use of other means, such as the ORSA and the business plan.
+- .06 Dynamic capital adequacy testing examines the effect of selected plausible adverse scenarios on the insurer's forecasted capital adequacy.
+It would be one of the actuary's primary tools for investigation of an insurer's financial condition. - .07 The purpose of dynamic capital adequacy testing is to identify plausible threats to satisfactory financial condition, actions that would lessen the likelihood of those threats, and actions that would mitigate a threat if it materialized.

-- .07 The purpose of financial condition testing is to identify plausible threats to satisfactory financial condition, actions that would lessen the likelihood of those threats, and actions that would mitigate a threat if it materialized. - .08 Financial condition testing is defensive, i.e., it addresses threats to financial condition rather than the exploitation of opportunity.
+.08 Dynamic capital adequacy testing is defensive, i.e., it addresses threats to financial condition rather than the exploitation of opportunity.